Maldives Idylls

 Best time to visit

 Baa Atoll seasonality runs at the dual-window pattern.
-December through April is the dry window with the cleanest combination of weather, lagoon clarity, and the premium-AI peak booking pressure (the European and Asian family holiday-week clusters produce the strongest demand spike particularly for the multi-week family-stay window).
-June through November is the southwest-monsoon window with the Hanifaru Bay manta-aggregation peak; the marine-encounter trip arithmetic produces the second peak booking window.
+December through April is the dry window with the cleanest combination of weather, lagoon clarity, and the premium-all-inclusive peak booking pressure (the European and Asian family holiday-week clusters produce the strongest demand spike particularly for the multi-week family-stay window).
+June through November is the southwest-monsoon window with the Hanifaru Bay manta-aggregation peak; the marine-encounter trip produces the second peak booking window.

 Sustainability, the numbers

 What is absent: a property-specific audited annual impact report at the Soneva framework depth at the same atoll, a carbon-levy line on the guest bill, or a community-island NGO partnership at the Six Senses Laamu deep-engagement scale.
-Sustainability transparency runs at the operational-discipline depth rather than the framework-anchored audit cycle.
+Sustainability transparency runs at operational-discipline depth rather than the framework-anchored audit cycle.

 Gallery